danielsaidi/PrintingKit/Sources/PrintingKit/PrintingKit.docc/PrintingKit.md

 ## Getting started

-The <doc:Getting-Started> article has a guide to help you get started with RichTextKit.
+The <doc:Getting-Started> article helps you get started with ApiKit.

 ## Repository

-For more information, source code, an if you want to report issues, sponsor the project etc., visit the [project repository](https://github.com/danielsaidi/PrintingKit).
+For more information, source code, etc., visit the [project repository][Repository].